ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 Start simple and add components to address your research question.
 (Top down) <br>
 or <br>
-Start simple and build up identifying interesting questions along the way (bottom up).
+Start simple and build up identifying interesting questions along the way (Bottom up).

 <br>